nburt/url_shortener/README.md

 1. `bundle install`

-Bundler will download and install the required gems to run the URL shortener

 1. Create databases by running `psql -d postgres -f scripts/create_database.sql`

 1. Run migrations by typing `rake db:migrate`